 According to the JFTC, the average period of a JFTC investigation in 2012 FY was 14 months (no information is made public for 2013 FY and thereafter) and the JFTC Rules provide that two years are a target period for the completion of the JFTC's administrative proceedings.
-We do not have any specific period of time for judicial proceedings.
-The duration of any given court proceeding may well depend on the complexity of the case, i.e., the arguments and evidence.
+With regard to the judicial proceedings, the Law on Expediting Trials provides that two years are a target period for the completion of the first instance of the judicial proceedings.
+In practice, however, the duration of any given court proceeding may well depend on the complexity of the case, i.e., the arguments and evidence submitted to the proceeding.